wenair/appointment-app/README.md

 ### Structure
 gateway.py contains the actual flask logic. sql.py deals with all the sqllite related logic. gateway.test.py has the tests.

-###  Things I wish I could have done or I could have done better:
+###  Things I wish I could have done better or what more I could have looked into:
 1. There should be a middle layer between gateway and sql. gateway should only accept requests.
 Other logic should move into a separate layer between gateway and sql.

 1. I did not quite figure out usage of app context in the tests.
 So I am doing the not so nice bit of opening and closing database connections each time.
 This was done just to make the tests pass.